 The electric blankets of the past were thin and poorly insulated, but today's electric blankets are different.

 Often made of thick fleece or other quality materials, it's common to find an electric blanket with enough natural insulation (measured in grams per square meter, or "GSM") to provide warmth even without electricity.

-When shopping for a new electric blanket, pay attention to a product’s construction material, GSM rating, control systems, and other design features.
+When shopping for a new electric blanket, pay attention to a product’s construction material, GSM, control systems, and other design features.